Hristina-V/bff-employees/README.md

 ## Overview

 BFF Employees is an application that is able to present the pair of employees that worked together for the most time.
-It's intention is to be used as a final project for Sirma Academy.
+Its intention is to be used as a final project for Sirma Academy.

 ## APIs

 ### Console application
+The project  provides a console application which is run through the "BffEmployeesCli".
+It reads the CSV file [employees_assignments.csv](./data/csv/employees_assignments.csv) and outputs the pair of employees with most collaborative work.
+It's a single process that's doing the magic.

 ### REST API
+The project exposes REST API that consists of three end points which need to be invoked sequentially.

 Endpoints:

+1. Upload a file  `/employees-assignments/upload` - this endpoint executes the following steps:

-* Load a file
+  * reads a CSV file and parses it to a list of assignments;
+  * maps the assignments to assignment entities;
+  * saves the list of entities to the database;

+3. Aggregate the data `/employees-assignments/aggregate` - the purpose of this endpoint is to find all possible collaborations by employee pair based on the uploaded data and save it to the database
+4. Get top N collaborations `/employees-collaborations/top/{n}` - this endpoint returns the top number of collaborations by total collaboration days, as specified by the user

 ## Local application setup